1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Standard circulated 1993 dimes from Philadelphia and Denver mints carry no premium above their 10-cent face value.
 These coins were produced in quantities exceeding 750 million at each facility, ensuring abundant availability in worn condition.

 The situation changes for uncirculated examples and specific varieties.
-High-grade specimens, particularly those with Full Bands designation, command meaningful premiums.
-Error coins like double denominations or significant striking mistakes bring substantial values regardless of circulation.
+High-grade specimens, especially those earning the Full Bands or Full Torch designation, command meaningful premiums.
+Error coins like double denominations bring substantial values regardless of circulation.

 3. Why are 1993-D dimes with Full Bands so difficult to find?